AnantharamanLab/METABOLIC/README.md

    &emsp;&emsp;You can follow the install instructions of each program, or you could also
    &emsp;&emsp;install them via Conda and add them to your system path:
    &emsp;&emsp;Link: <https://anaconda.org>

+*NOTE: For steps 3-7, we provide a "run_to_setup.sh" script for easily setting up dependent databases.*

 3. METABOLIC requires the KofamKOALA hmm and METABOLIC hmm databases
   [KofamKOALA website](https://www.genome.jp/tools/kofamkoala/)